dakota-mewt/mewt/README.md

 * an RGB LED to display mute state / hot-mike
 * an Arduino microcontroller to interface with the button and the LED and that communicates with the computer
 2. Code running on your computer to
-* recognize button presses to toggle mute/unmute
+* recognize button presses to toggle microphone mute/unmute
-* read mute/unmute state and send information to the physical components to display status
+* read microphone mute/unmute state and send information to the physical components to display status
 * read microphone volume levels and send information to the physical components to display hot-mic